 Growing from Guy Fawkes Night, where traditionally bonfires and torches were lit to to mark the annual commemoration observed on 5th of November each year.
 East Hoathly and Hallands Carnival Society’s annual celebrations are so much more.

 Held each year the day before Remembrance Sunday, the tradition has developed into remembering those who were lost in the two World Wars.
-Therefore the Society’s motto is “LESS WE FORGET”
+Therefore the Society’s motto is “LEST WE FORGET”

 The Carnival Society first developed from celebrations on the 11th November 1918 when the Armistice was signed, leading to the end of the First World War.